 (J) Government grants

-Where the grant relates to an asset, it is recognised as deferred income and released to income in equal amounts over the expected useful life of the related asset and presented within other income.
+When the grant relates to an expense item, it is recognised as income on a systematic basis over the periods that the related costs, for which it is intended to compensate, are expensed.
+Where the grant relates to a non-monetary asset, it is recognised as deferred income and released to income in equal amounts over the expected useful life of the related asset and presented within other income.

 (K) Taxation